Pahoeh0e/SOC_Home_Lab/Operations/Operation-open5gs/README.md

 ### 7.5 Scope and limitations

 This integration is intentionally scoped as **host-level** security monitoring, process activity and configuration compliance on the VM running the 5G core.
-Wazuh does not natively parse 5G signalling protocols (NGAP/PFCP/GTP); protocol-level analysis remains the separate, packet-capture-based exercise documented in Section 6.
-Combined, the two give complementary coverage where Wireshark shows what's happening on the 5G signalling environment and Wazuh shows what's happening on the infrastructure hosting it.
+Wazuh does not natively parse 5G signalling protocols (NGAP/PFCP/GTP).
+Wireshark shows what's happening on the 5G signalling environment and Wazuh shows what's happening on the infrastructure hosting it.

 ## 8. SBI Fuzzing Test (py5sig)

-To extend the project from deployment and passive protocol analysis into active security testing, I evaluated [`py5sig`](https://github.com/ANSSI-FR/py5sig), an open-source SBA/SBI fuzzer published by ANSSI (the French national cybersecurity agency), against the deployed core's internal HTTP/2-based Service-Based Interfaces.
+To extend the project from deployment and passive protocol analysis into active security testing, I evaluated [`py5sig`](https://github.com/ANSSI-FR/py5sig), an open-source SBA/SBI fuzzer published by ANSSI (the French national cybersecurity agency), against the deployed core's internal Service-Based Interfaces.

 ### 8.1 Motivation

 The NRF/AMF/SMF/etc. communicate over `nnrf-nfm`, `nnrf-disc`, and `nsmf-pdusession` REST-style APIs.
-Rather than only observing this traffic passively (as in Section 6), the goal here was to actively test how the core's SBI implementations handle malformed or adversarial input — a natural extension of the protocol analysis already done, and a closer match to a "vulnerability researcher" testing methodology than a purely deployment-and-observe exercise.
+The goal here was to actively test how the core's SBI implementations handle malformed or attacker input to extend the protocol analysis in Section 6 to correlate with a "vulnerability researcher" testing process.

 ### 8.2 Setup and Connectivity Debugging